 While it could be positive for the ARRC, the New York Fed, or ISDA to recommend rates or spread adjustments for consideration by market participants, end users do not believe spread waterfalls should reference ARRC, the New York Fed, or ISDA recommendations.

-Spread adjustments should be a negotiated, given the uncertainties about how they will work for all products and in all market conditions.
+Spread adjustments should be negotiated, given the uncertainties about how they will work for all products and in all market conditions.
 Spread adjustments will be critical to minimize undue value transfer in transition scenarios.
 Therefore, until more is known about how spread adjustments will be calculated and managed, end users should maintain the right to consent to rate changes and spread adjustments.

-Given that significant work remains to be done in defining and operationalizing LIBOR alternative rates, a threshold determination would indicate whether a specific spread methodology can adequately address a reasonable range of market conditions while preserving—to the greatest extent possible—the original economics of the contracts being transitioned.
-Given the unknowns, it is important for end users to maintain the flexibility to find the appropriate spread adjustment, rather than be locked into a currently unknown spread adjustment between LIBOR and a currently unknown rate.
+Given that significant work remains to be done in defining and operationalizing USD LIBOR alternative rates, a threshold determination would indicate whether a specific spread methodology can adequately address a reasonable range of market conditions while preserving—to the greatest extent possible—the original economics of the contracts being transitioned.
+Given the unknowns, it is important for end users to maintain the flexibility to find the appropriate spread adjustment, rather than be locked into a currently unknown spread adjustment between USD LIBOR and a currently unknown rate.

 V. Term and Compounded Rate End-User Working Group